← The journal AI & SaaS February 19, 2026

 The Premium for True AI-Native Companies

-When we look at current valuations, the divergence between AI-native infrastructure companies and traditional SaaS is rather stark.
+When we look at current valuations, the divergence between AI-native infrastructure companies and traditional SaaS is clear.

 The pattern is clear: ownership of the foundational layer commands a premium.
 Companies building on top of that layer are increasingly valued like any other software business, which is to say, they're valued on execution, retention, and demonstrated ROI rather than on positioning or potential.